-5 common management mistakes!
-Do you have others to add to the list?
+5 common management mistakes; Do you have others to add to the list?

 Baby Boomers, Gen X, Gen Y, Social media, home offices, flexible working hours, corporate downsizing, restructures, regulatory scrutiny, litigation… the list of changes in the modern workplace goes on and on.
-No matter whether you are running your own SME, or working as part of a large corporation, you will have been impacted by many of these in recent times.
+No matter whether you’re running your own SME, or working as part of a large corporation, you will have been impacted by many of these in recent times.

 Mistake 1: Managing by title only

 Ever worked for someone who you can honestly say – I have no idea what they do every day?
 Often, the answer is very little!
 Or at least very little that actually supports their team.
 Ensure you spend time allowing your team to understand your role and what means to them and how it fits in the bigger picture.
 Your team NEED a manager to support, coach and lead them.
-Management is a HANDS on job (not literally!) , not a title.
+Management is a HANDS on job (not literally!), not a title.
 We are amazed at the number of new and experienced managers that have never actually seen their team members perform the task they are paid for.

-Mistake 2: Fail to understand your team
+Mistake 2: Failing to understand your team

 Each person is different.
 Each person reacts and responds to different drivers and motivations.
-You MUST spend time getting to know your team, in the workplace, in field, or even if appropriate in business based social settings.
+You MUST spend time getting to know your team, in the workplace, in the field, or even if appropriate in business based social settings.
 KPIs, metrics and minimum working standards drive key deliverables – but you should be driving how well they are delivered based on the person you are working with.

 Mistake 3: No clear direction or clarity

 Simple – but so often poorly done.
 Be clear on what you want your team to deliver AND HOW you expect it to be delivered.
-This means both you and them have a clear set of goals you can use to both reward accomplishments and success, but also manage poor performance.
+This means both you and they have a clear set of goals you can use to both reward accomplishments and success, but also manage poor performance.
 Once these performance goals and ways of working are in place, you then need to be the one to demonstrate and hold people accountable to them.
 Don’t tell them to do, or not to do something, then allow it to happen or not happen the very next day.
 This creates grey areas in which no one wins – least of all you!

-Mistake 5: Fail to trust your team
+Mistake 5: Failing to trust your team

 This results inevitably, in micro-management.
 If you have clearly addresses point 2 and 3, then you need to trust your team to deliver with your support and ongoing coaching and feedback.
 Trust them to deliver.
-If you realize this trust is mis=placed, act quickly to manage that performance.
+If you realize this trust is misplaced, act quickly to manage that performance.

-There are a number of others we see all time and indeed, have made ourselves!
+There are a number of others we see all the time and indeed, have made ourselves!
 No-one can every claim to be the perfect people manager.
 That beast is as real as the Loch Ness Monster or Bigfoot….

 Which mistakes would you add to our list?